+- The name of the individual/organization requesting a training waiver;

+- Description of internal controls;

+- Scope and frequency of routine reviews;

-- The name of the individual/organization requesting a training waiver; - Description of internal controls; - Review frequency; and - Contracting officer training credentials (i.e., training certificates) of the individual(s) responsible for ensuring purchases made above the micro-purchase threshold are appropriately reviewed and meet all requirements subject to the FAR.
+- Training and credentials of the individual(s) responsible for ensuring purchases made above the micro-purchase threshold are appropriately reviewed; and

+- Bureau Procurement Official concurrence.

-Waiver requests shall be submitted electronically to: PurchaseCardOversight@doc.gov.
+Waiver requests shall be submitted electronically to: SmartPay3PMO@doc.gov.

-2.1.3 Training Providers
+3.3 Refresher Training